Goals and Objectives

 - encourage students to accept personal responsibility and develop self-discipline.

-We recognize the children’s physical awareness and well-being are essential to their mental and emotional stability and growth.
-Only by paying attention to all three parts – mental, emotional, and physical – can we hope to accomplish the ultimate goal of education – the development of the whole child.
+St. Dunstan Catholic School recognizes the children’s physical awareness and well-being are essential to their cognitive and emotional stability and growth.
+Only by paying attention to all three parts – cognitive, emotional, and physical – can we accomplish the ultimate goal of education - the development of the whole child.

 We strive to:

 - provide a physical education program that will help every student develop physical fitness.

 - emphasize the development of the Catholic values of cooperation, loyalty, and sportsmanship through participation in organized play.

 - provide the students with an understanding of the effects of the use of alcohol, tobacco, and drugs.

 - enable the students to understand their personal developmental changes through a Family Life Program, which emphasizes the growth and development of one’s sexuality in light of Catholic perspectives and values.
 The Family Life Program curriculum is approved by the Archdiocese of San Francisco, and is one aspect of the school’s religious education program.

 - provide age-appropriate information and an understanding of the problems inherent in sexually transmitted diseases, with particular attention to HIV education.